zephyrproject-rtos/zephyr/doc/collaboration/code/doxygen/functions.rst

 The parameters have been documented using the \\param command.
 This is equivalent to using @param but incorrect according to these guidelines.
 Restructured Text uses the \\ as the escape for special characters.
-In order to avoid possible conflicts the \@ symbol must be used instead.
+To avoid possible conflicts, the \@ symbol must be used instead.

 Notice that there is no blank line between the comment and the function's signature, lines 7 and 8.
 This allows Doxygen to correctly